PAYE and NI

 Most employees receive payslips and take them for granted, but what are the legal requirements?

-However confident you are that your records are complete and well maintained, a PAYE / NIC inspection might still catch you unawares.
+However confident you are that your records are complete and well maintained, a PAYE and NIC inspection might still catch you unawares.
 Here are some pointers to help you.

 Many people can go for years paying too much (or, perhaps more worryingly, too little) tax.
 It is important to know exactly how much you are paying or you could face repercussions later.